• Home

 The Spam Stigma

 The stigma saved Andrew Chiou, a Taiwanese American chef, from using the component early in his culinary profession.
-For Chiou, Spam was a convenience meal.
-His family could take it immediately out of a can, fry it like deli meat after which throw it in his backpack while he could go hiking or camping.
-Chiou’s Washington, D.C., restaurant Momo Yakitori now uses Spam, however, he says that’s no longer because of any fond youth reminiscences.
+For Chiou, Spam was a convenient meal.
+His family could take it immediately out of a can, fry it like deli meat, and throw it in his backpack while he went hiking or camping.
+Chiou’s Washington, D.C., restaurant Momo Yakitori now uses Spam; however, he says that’s no longer because of any fond youth reminiscences.
 Rather, he started doing greater studies approximately Spam after visitors asked time and again if he should make a dish with it.
 “It becomes scrumptious,” he remembers experimenting with the element.
 “It wasn’t the Spam I keep in mind eating.”

 Next Post